Adaptive Disturbance Observer-based Full-Order Integral-Terminal Sliding Mode Control with Unknown A Priori Bound on Uncertainty: Case study

 \section{Case study}

-The attitude control and stabilization of a rigid spacecraft in the presence of external disturbances have been a topic of interest for control enthusiasts for quite a long time (\cite{zhu2011adaptive,show2003lmi,luo2005inverse,shen2014integral,xia2019finite,xie2022high}) because of its highly nonlinear dynamical nature which makes the control algorithm design much more challenging and persevering.
-This section portrays an application of the aforementioned control algorithm for the attitude stabilization of a rigid spacecraft.
-The unit-quaternion-based attitude dynamics of a rigid spacecraft are given by
+Attitude control and stabilisation of a rigid spacecraft under external disturbances have long been a focus of control research \cite{zhu2011adaptive,show2003lmi,luo2005inverse,shen2014integral,xia2019finite,xie2022high} due to the system's highly nonlinear dynamics, which pose significant challenges for control design.
+This section applies the proposed control algorithm to achieve robust attitude stabilisation of a rigid spacecraft.
+The unit-quaternion-based attitude dynamics of a rigid spacecraft are described by: